 Sounds to good to be true doesn’t it.
 Peanut butter… no bake… less than 100 calories.
 We live in a world of convenience, and all too often we choose to reach for the sugar packed granola bars or trans-fat laden potato chips when looking for a quick fix.
 What if I told you that a healthy and tasty treat may only require 15 minutes of your time?
 Put ingredients into a bowl and roll into balls, easy right?
 And in return you will get 3 weeks worth of these healthy and convenient no bake 100 calorie peanut butter energy balls.

 “Peanuts are rich in monounsaturated fats which are a major component of the heart-healthy, Mediterranean diet and have been linked to a decreased risk of cardiovascular disease.”

 Peanut butter is one of the healthiest convenience foods around.
-Not only is it high in monounsaturated fats, it is also a good source of protein and can make a quick and filling sandwich for kids (and adults) on the go.
+Not only is it high in monounsaturated fats, it is also a good source of protein and can make a quick and healthy snack on the go.
 Just make sure your peanut butter doesn’t contain any added sugar or funny additives that prevent the oil from separating.
+Some peanut butter will also contain trans-fats which is one that we definitely want to avoid.
 If peanut butter is not for your household, try it with almond butter!
-Yum!

 No Bake 100 Calorie Peanut Butter Energy Balls